SchnyderKay/M324/README.md

 The weekly will be every Tuesday at 8:30.
 At the meeting the team checks and updates the Kanban board and discusses the tasks in progress.
+During the meeting, problems are discussed and open tasks are assigned to the members.
+The aim of the meeting is for everyone to know what they need to work on afterwards without having to request further feedback from anyone.

 **Enviroment**